Lbelus/next_route_template/README.md

 ### server identification
-Google cloud console does not recognize localhost as a valid https address. to address ``:)`` that situation, you will use a tunneling service to obtain a valid https address.
+Google cloud console does not recognize localhost as a valid https address.
+To address ``:)`` that situation, you will use a tunneling service to obtain a valid https address.

 For google cloud services to work you will need to add the web client address in the credentials.